 |Articles from 2005 to present||Articles prior to 2005|

 * However, if you try to access pre-2005 content in Browzine, it will automatically link to the Online Journals platform instead.
 Click "View all back issues and sources for this title".

 Browzine is not a replacement for in-depth research and searching of specific databases.
-Comprehensive searching should involve Multisearch and the wide range of electronic collections available to all university staff and students.
+Comprehensive searching should involve Library Search and the wide range of electronic collections available to all university staff and students.
 Contact your library if you are unsure.

 The Browzine help pages also answer queries about the app and accessing content.

 Any problems with links or login details can be reported on the Unidesk Self-service Portal.